 Customer buying activity at Money Metals Exchange fell a bit from the very busy pace of the prior week.
 Buy orders from customers again dramatically out outnumbered sell orders – which were virtually non-existent.
 Customer buying of silver outpaced buying of gold, as usual.

-Premiums rose again slightly on pre-1965 90% silver coins, as fewer sellers for this no-longer-minted form of silver constricted the supply slightly.
+Premiums rose again slightly on pre 1965 coins, as fewer sellers for this no-longer-minted form of silver constricted the supply slightly.
 Premiums were mostly unchanged on other items.